raquelgrant/Climate-Analysis-USA/README.md

 # Climate Analysis USA

+This repository draws on analyzing temperature changes throughout the continental United States using information from The Washington Post's "2°C: Beyond the Limit."
 ### What does this repository contain?

 Temperature Changes within the Differing States and Seasons in the United States.